politie/ngx-formkit/projects/formkit/README.md

 That's it!
 You can now dive in the extensive set of configuration options and properties to alter the behavior of the form and form fields.

 ## `Field` properties
 Each field object should at least have a `type` option set.
-The type property must be of type `FieldType` which is a enum provided by the `FormKitModule`.
+The type property must be of type `FieldType` which is a `enum` type provided by the `FormKitModule`.

 > The object name should match a key in the provided Type definition.
 Following the example above, you can use `username` as name for a field object.